 You must take our online level test before arrival.
-If you haven't done so yet, please do this asap.
+If you haven't done so yet, please do this as soon as possible.

-Student Card
+Student Lanyard

-On your first day you will get a student card.
-Please note that our student card is NOT an official student card.
+On your first day you will get a student lanyard.
+Please note that our student lanyard is NOT an official student lanyard.